sib-swiss/NGS-longreads-training/docs/course_material/group_work.md

 ## :fontawesome-solid-disease: Project 2: Repeat expansion analysis of PacBio data

 You will be working with data from an experiment in which DNA of 8 individuals was sequenced for five different targets by using Pacbio's no-Amp targeted sequencing system.
 Two of these targets contain repeat expansions that are related to a disease phenotype.

+!!! info "Project aim"
+    Estimate variation in repeat expansions in two target regions, and relate them to a disease phenotype.

 | individual 	| disease1 	| disease2 	|
 |------------	|----------	|----------	|